laurentperrinet/Perrinet20PredictiveProcessing/README.md

 -----------

 As a summary, we have seen that it is possible to extend predictive processing to topographic maps.
-In particular, resulting computations are particularly adapted to vision.
+In particular, the resulting computations are particularly adapted to vision.
 We have shown (see fig. 2) a model which represents (at any given present time) different variables (here "Source" and "Target").
-In a more realistic model, neural activity is more likely to form intermediate representations between past, present and and also future representations [@Glaser18] and at different levels of adaptation as illustrated for the lrAM stimulus [@Chemla18].
+In a more realistic model, neural activity is more likely to form intermediate representations between past, present and also future representations [@Glaser18] and at different levels of adaptation as illustrated for the lrAM stimulus [@Chemla18].
 As a consequence, such processes are observed phenomenologically as the propagation of neural information tangentially to the cortical surface, modulating dynamically the feed-forward and feed-back stream.
 In particular it is an open question whether such neural computations [@Muller18] could be implemented by travelling waves on the cortical surface.

 4 Open problems in the science of visual predictive processing {#sec:spikes}
 ==============================================================